 Building science offers many tools to help you pick out the right materials and size them correctly, and to help make sure you are using them to build the right product.
 Explanations and suggestions on building systems, designs, and trade-offs are in the Designers chapter of this document.
 The costs of some measures can be more than what you are currently spending.
 The idea is to use the materials best suited to the job and to size equipment accordingly.
 Higher prices in one area can be at least partially offset with savings in other areas.
 Costs for all building materials can vary tremendously in their own right, but your level of experience and design choices have a large bearing.
 For comparison, some builders find they experience no overall increase in materials costs to offer an energy-efficient package, but others suggest added costs of up to \$1,500 per home.
-In the Designers chapter, we show one example of costs and savings that resulted in about \$300 in added costs for the design used by a Building America partner in the cold climate.
+In the Designers chapter, we show one example of costs and savings that resulted in no added costs for the design used by a Building America partner in the mixed-dry climate.
 Read on to find out how this investment can add to your bottom line.
-"My family and I set out to re-engineer our company.
-Now we have fun and we love what we are doing.
-And we're producing quality homes that are eco-friendly and energy efficient."
+"The biggest benefit is the sense of satisfaction of doing something good.
+We're conserving the environment and providing a better product to our buyers."